MuhammadMouostafa/object-oriented-programming/1-encapsulation/7-copy-constructor.md

 A Copy Constructor creates a new object, which is an exact copy of the existing object.
 The compiler provides a default Copy Constructor to all the classes.

-# When is the copy constructor called?
+# When the copy Constructor will be called?
 - When an object is constructed based on another object of the same class.
     > Car car1;
     >